uploadcare/uploadcare-wordpress/README.md

 security implications, please hit us up at [bugbounty@uploadcare.com][uc-email-bounty] or Hackerone.

-We'll contact you personally in a short time to fix an issue through co-op and prior to any public disclosure.
+We'll contact you shortly to fix an issue prior to any public disclosure.

 ## Feedback